chombo-discharge/chombo-discharge/doc/sphinx/source/index.rst

 Our goal is that users will be able to use `PlasmaC` without modifying the underlying solvers.
 There are interfaces for describing the plasma physics, setting up boundary conditions, ensuring mesh refinement, and so on.
 As `PlasmaC` evolves, so will these interfaces.
 We aim for (but cannot guarantee) backward compatibility such that existing `PlasmaC` models can be run on future versions.

 This documentation is the user documentation `PlasmaC`.
-There is also a separate :doxy:`Doxygen API <index>` that can be compiled together with the source code.
+There is a separate :doxy:`Doxygen API <index>` that can be compiled together with the source code.

 .. toctree::